dariosky/udacity-sdc-p3/README.md

 All the datasets have been normalized (to have a zero average, and ~1 sigma) and augmented.

-The augmentation consisted of random small rotations (up to 5 degrees) like the ones below using the nice Keras ImageDataGenerator (normalization.py line 13):
+The augmentation consisted of random small rotations (up to 5 degrees) like the ones below using the nice Keras ImageDataGenerator (normalization.py:13):

 ![Random rotation 1][image-rot1]
 ![Random rotation 2][image-rot2]